mfkimbell/high-level-system-design-notes/README.md

 **Transaction** = { begin, call, call, call, call, ..., end}

 * Atomicity - Each transaction is all or nothing
-* Consistency - Any transaction will bring the database from one valid state to another
+* Consistency - Any transaction will bring the database from one valid state to another.
+(BUSINESS LOGIC)
 * Isolation - Executing transactions concurrently has the same results as if the transactions were executed serially
 * Durability - Once a transaction has been committed, it will remain so